July 30-August 1, 2015, Kansas City, MO

 The Student National Medical Association's (SNMA) Annual Medical Education Conference is held each spring and attracts students and professionals from all levels of medical education.
 This conference is the largest gathering of under-represented minority medical students in the country.

-The Society of Teachers of Family Medicine (STFM) holds three major conferences each year: the Pre-Doctoral Education Conference, Annual Spring Conference and the Northeast Regional Meeting.
-Medical students frequently participate in all three for mentoring and networking opportunities and programming that affects medical education.
+The Society of Teachers of Family Medicine (STFM) holds several conferences each year, in which medical students frequently participate for mentoring and networking opportunities and programming that affects medical education.

 Share this page